-In the wake of The Panic of 1873 and the Long Depression, Lorenz Petersen, a Dutch ship builder from San Francisco, watched hopelessly as city banks closed their doors.
+In the wake of The Panic of 1873 and the Long Depression, Lorenz Petersen, a Danish ship builder from San Francisco, watched hopelessly as city banks closed their doors.
 He and wife, Maria, had lost their savings except $2,000 he had not deposited.
 Determined to build a life for his family, he purchased a 180-acre property in Calistoga

 named Calarcadia, “California Paradise”.

 He spent the next several years creating a self-sustaining farm to produce crops year-round.
 Lured by potential of California’s fledgling wine industry, he also planted vineyards - Zinfandel, Carignon, Alicante, Burgher, and Malvasia and harvested his first crop in 1884.
 Grapes were handpicked in 50 pound lug boxes, pressed and put into 2,000 gallon redwood tanks where they aged until ready for market.